What Is Parenting Time and Visitation?

 On the other hand, if your spouse is a danger to your child, we will work to protect him or her.
 Everything we do is in the best interest of the child.

-Schedule a free consultation with Rochester child custody lawyer Michelle Cimino today.
+Schedule a confidential consultation with Rochester child custody lawyer Michelle Cimino today.

 Follow us on Facebook for daily updates!